Grumman OV-1 Mohawk

-The Grumman OV-1 Mohawk is an American armed military observation and attack aircraft that was designed for battlefield surveillance and light strike capabilities.
+The Grumman OV-1 Mohawk is an American armed military observation and attack aircraft that was designed for battlefield surveillance, light strike and transport capabilities.
 It features a twin turboprop configuration, and carries two crew members in side-by-side seating.
 The aircraft was intended to operate from short, unimproved runways in support of the United States Army maneuver forces.